StoyanVenDimitrov/text_technology/README.md

 ```python
 python sql_text_search.py --term="array" --table="matrix"
 ```
-This prints the titles of the found wikipedia pages where matrix and array co-occure in the snippet from the search result.
+This prints the titles of the found wikipedia pages where matrix and array co-occure in the snippet from the search result, together with the similarity score.